akirby23/halloween-memory-game/README.md

 - #09070B was used for the text & button styling.
 - #2E3433 was used to style the buttons.
-- rgba(46, 52, 51, 0.8) was used as a transparent background behind the game area, in order to for the background image to remain visible while not distracting from the elements within the game area.
+- rgba(46, 52, 51, 0.8) was used as a transparent background behind the game area, in order for the background image to remain visible while not distracting from the elements within the game area.
 - #434B4B was used as a background colour for the modals & game cards.
 - #D4BCF2 was used as the background colour & also matches the background image.
 - #FFFFFF was used to add contrast to the buttons.